Hyperbolic groups satisfy the Boone-Higman conjecture: Rational similarity groups (RSGs)

 \begin{remark} If $\Gamma$ and $\Gamma'$ both have irreducible cores, then $\R_{\Gamma,E}\cong \R_{\Gamma',E'}$ for any $E$ and $E'$; in particular all such groups are isomorphic to~$\R_2$, the rational group on the usual binary Cantor space.
 This follows from \cite[Proposition~2.22]{BelkBleakMatucci} together with the proof of \cite[Theorem~2.16]{BelkBleakMatucci}.
 We should also mention that this group is simple, and is not finitely generated \cite{Belk-Hyde-Matucci-1}.
 Note, however, that these isomorphisms do not map $V_{\Gamma,E}$ to $V_{\Gamma',E'}$. \end{remark}

 \begin{example} The groups $V_{\Gamma,E}$ are much less well-behaved when $\Gamma$ does not have an irreducible core.
 For example, as observed by Matteo Tarocchi \cite{Tarocchi}, if $\Gamma$ is the graph with nodes $u,v_1,\ldots,v_n$, a loop at each node, and a directed edge from each $v_i$ to $u$, then one can check that $V_{\Gamma}$ is isomorphic to the Houghton group~$H_n$, which has type $\F_{\!n-1}$ but not type $\F_{\!n}$~\cite{Brown}.
+(See also \cite[Proposition~3.7.4]{cornulier14} for a similar construction.)
 In particular, none of these examples have type~$\F_{\!\infty}$, in contrast to \cref{cor:V_fp}.
 It would be interesting to determine the finiteness properties of $V_{\Gamma,E}$ for all finite directed graphs~$\Gamma$. \end{example}